 The Legg Mason Teaching Innovation Award recognizes “exceptional originality, creativity and innovation” in teaching.
 Recipients have developed and used highly innovative methods that enhance student engagement and learning, and significantly strengthen the decision-making, leadership and communication skills of our students.

 This CIBER Award for Teaching Innovation in Global Learning recognizes outstanding innovation in teaching for a global mindset, meaning an openness to and awareness of diversity across cultures and markets and a propensity and ability to see common patterns across countries and markets.
+Award was given only in years 2016-18.

 The Distinguished Teaching Awards recognize outstanding teaching performance and are given out once a year, based on student evaluations during the previous academic year.